antoniovicenzo/fake-art-detector/README.md

-#Fake Art or AI-Generated Image Detection
+# 🎨 Fake Art or AI-Generated Image Detection

 This project uses deep learning to classify images as either **human-made artwork** or **AI-generated art**.
 It's designed to support art buyers, galleries, and the general public in verifying the authenticity of digital art.

 ---

-##Project Overview
+## 🚀 Project Overview

 - **Goal**: Detect if an artwork was created by a human or an AI model like Midjourney, DALL·E, or Stable Diffusion.
 - **Model**: ResNet18 (transfer learning)